Updated on August 17, 2024 by Julie McCool

 Huntley Meadows Park, Alexandria

-Huntley Meadows Park is one of those great Fairfax County surprises—a peaceful, unusual, and beautiful wildlife habitat in the midst of our busy streets and neighborhoods.
+Huntley Meadows Park is one of those great Fairfax County hidden gems.
+This peaceful, unusual, and beautiful wildlife habitat is a refuge from our busy streets and neighborhoods.
 The long ADA-compliant boardwalk is stroller-friendly and there are fun displays in the visitor center.
-Free.
-Best for nature lovers of all ages.

 Leesylvania State Park, Woodbridge